libgit2/libgit2/README.md

 -------

 Extract toolchain from NDK using, `make-standalone-toolchain.sh` script.
-Optionaly, crosscompile and install OpenSSL inside of it.
-Then create CMake toolchain file that configures paths to your crosscompiler (substitude `{PATH}` with full path to the toolchain):
+Optionally, crosscompile and install OpenSSL inside of it.
+Then create CMake toolchain file that configures paths to your crosscompiler (substitute `{PATH}` with full path to the toolchain):

 	SET(CMAKE_SYSTEM_NAME Linux)